 Down the stretch, Framingham State took a four point lead with consecutive lay-ups from DeBarros but an Ingram-Rubin three found its mark with just over eight seconds left to bring Fitchburg State within one (73-72).
 Forced to foul, the Falcons sent Rams guard Joseph McCabe (Canton, Mass.) to the line with seven seconds remaining.
 The sophomore guard connected on both attempts to put the Rams up three and eventually seal the victory.

 For the game, Fitchburg State shot 38.6% from the field, including 8-of-22 from three point range, while Framingham State finished 53.3% from the floor and 5-of-14 from beyond the arc.

-Fitchburg State (9-1, 3-1 NEWLA) will be back in action on Monday as it travels to Rivier College at 7 p.m.
-Framingham State (3-6, 3-1 NEWLA) will host Lasell on Tuesday at 4:30 p.m.
+Fitchburg State will be back in action on Tuesday as it visits MCLA at 7:30 p.m.
+Framingham State will host Bridgewater State on Tuesday at 8 p.m.